 It depends on the barriers that exist at the entrance.
 One small step at an entrance can make it impossible for individuals using wheelchairs, walkers, canes, or other mobility devices to go inside.
 Removing this barrier may be accomplished in a number of ways, such as installing a ramp or a lift or regrading the walkway to provide an accessible route.
 If the main entrance cannot be made accessible, an alternate accessible entrance can be used.
-If there is more than one entrance and only one is accessible, a sign should be posted at each inaccessible entrance directing individuals to the accessible entrances are open.
+If there is more than one entrance and only one is accessible, a sign should be posted at each inaccessible entrance directing individuals to the accessible entrance.
+This entrance must be open whenever other public entrances are open.